QuantEcon/lecture-source-py/source/rst/cass_koopmans.rst

    or by acquiring claims on consumption at dates other than :math:`t`

--  A utility maximizing household owns all physical capital and labor and rents them to the firm
+-  A utility-maximizing household owns all physical capital and labor and rents them to the firm

 -  The household consumes, supplies labor, and invests in physical